 We refer to these three as business stakeholders.
 Organizational stakeholders include employees, management, and directors.

-Meanwhile, product market stakeholders include customers and suppliers.
-Capital market stakeholders include creditors and shareholders/share investors.
+Meanwhile, product market stakeholders include customers and suppliers, while capital market stakeholders include creditors and shareholders/share investors.

-Organizational stakeholders are interested in obtaining benefits commensurate with what they contribute to the company.
+Organizational stakeholders are interested in obtaining benefits commensurate with their contributions to the company.
 These benefits include salary, benefits, facilities, work environment, and power.
 Meanwhile, what they contribute depends on their skills, knowledge, and expertise.

 Employees and managers love it when companies provide generous salaries and benefits.
 The compensation package excited them.

-In addition to salary, managers, and employees expect companies to provide a comfortable and safe work environment.
-They also like it when companies give bonuses and provide promising career paths.
+Managers and employees expect companies to provide a comfortable and safe work environment in addition to salary.
+They also like it when companies give bonuses and offer promising career paths.

 These benefits contribute to employee and manager satisfaction.
 In addition, providing space for self-development and self-actualization is also an essential factor for their happiness.

 For companies, satisfaction is the key to success.
-They are motivated and more productive when they are satisfied.
-They are also willing to give the best for the company.
+Satisfied employees are motivated and more productive, and they are also willing to give their best to the company.

-High satisfaction among people in the organization facilitates the company to achieve its goals.
-They contribute to creating value for customers, which means more money is made in the future.
+High satisfaction among employees facilitates the company’s achievement of its goals.
+Employees contribute to creating value for customers, which means more money is made in the future.

-Employees serve customers with pleasure to make them satisfied.
-In addition, they are also eager to innovate and synergize to support the company to gain a competitive advantage.
+Employees serve customers with pleasure to satisfy them.
+They are also eager to innovate and synergize to support the company and gain a competitive advantage.

-While employees carry out routines and implement strategies, company managers and executives are responsible for allocating resources, designing strategies and tactics, and making strategic decisions.
-They also set company targets.
+While employees carry out routines and implement strategies, company managers and executives are responsible for allocating resources, designing strategies and tactics, making strategic decisions, and setting company targets.

 Managers and executives manage resources to create value.
 They take strategic steps to exploit opportunities and minimize threats, considering internal resources and capabilities.
 How they organize the company can significantly affect its ability to compete in the market.